-The one year certificate in Dental Assisting Technology is designed to train dental assistants to perform the technical duties in all areas of the modern dental office.
-The program consists of training needed to assist the dentist in the dental operatory, the laboratory, and the dental business office.
-The formal training contains technical knowledge pertaining to dentistry and clinical application of this knowledge.
+The one year certificate in Dental Assisting Technology is designed to train dental assistants with the knowledge to perform the technical duties in all areas of the modern dental office.
+The Dental Assisting Technology program is based on a science-oriented program of study and skill development offered at the post-secondary level that requires critical thinking, psychomotor skills, and ethical reasoning.
+The program consists of formal training needed to assist the dentist in the dental operatory, the laboratory, and the dental business office.
+Upon successful program completion, students are eligible to sit for the Dental Assisting National Board certification and to apply for registration with the Arkansas State Board of Dental Examiners.
+The program is accredited by the Commission on Dental Accreditation of the American Dental Association.
 Students must provide recent COMPASS/ASSET/ACT scores that meet the minimum required skill level.
-All recommended College Prep courses must be completed prior to admission into the program.
-Students wishing to enter this program should discuss their career objectives with an advisor to ensure this is the appropriate track for them.
+All recommended Academic Strengthening (College Prep) courses must be completed prior to admission into the program.
+Students wishing to enter this program applicants must be 18 years old and have a high school diploma or have earned a GED.
+Students will be chosen for the program based on selective admission criteria.
 Refer to Dental Assisting Information Guidelines located on the ANC Allied Health Website.